 - Depo-subQ Provera 104 Injection: This is the newer version of the original Depo shot.
 Depo-subQ Provera 104 contains 31 percent less hormone than the original Depo shot (104 mg of medroxyprogesterone acetate).
 Because it has a lower dose of progestin, it may lead to fewer progestin-related side effects.
 The subQ stands for subcutaneous, which means this newer shot only has to be injected under the skin (not into a muscle), so it has a smaller needle and may cause less pain.
 Depo-subQ Provera 104 must be injected into the thigh or abdomen 4 times a year (every 12 to 14 weeks).
 It also provides immediate pregnancy protection.

-- The package insert contains a black box warning about possible bone loss: "Women who use Depo Provera may lose significant bone mineral density (BMD)."
-BMD measures how much calcium is stored in the bones.
-Using this method over time can result in a calcium loss, but calcium starts to return once this method is stopped.
+- Depo Provera does contain a black box warning about possible bone loss: "Women who use Depo Provera may lose significant bone mineral density (BMD)."

 Who Can Use Depo Provera:

 This method can be a safe birth control option for most healthy women.
-It is important that a woman discuss her complete medical history with her doctor before receiving a Depo Provera injection.
+It is important that you discuss your complete medical history with your doctor before receiving a Depo Provera injection.

 Depo Provera is not recommended for women who: